ref-humbold/Traceroute/README.md

 Traceroute shows a path through the Internet from your computer to a specified address.
 This implementation uses ICMP packages and raw sockets.

 ### Output format
-When there are replies for *any* of the requests sent, then reply addresses are displayed with average reply time with count of responses:
+When there are replies for *any* of the requests sent, then reply addresses are displayed with average reply time and count of responses:
 ```
 <step>. <reply addresses> -- <average time> (<responses count>)
 ```